hellraiser7/Algorithms/README.md

   - Check for each node of the main tree, if it's equal to the subtree
   - The same process for checking SameTree continues, the only difference being that this happens for every node
   - Time: O(T) | Space: O(1) where T = number of nodes in the subtree

+### 10. Lowest Ancestor of a Binary Search Tree - Leetcode 235